Snehaaa24/adspace-flow/README.md

-## What technologies are used for this project?
-#AdWise Major Project for billboard booking
+##AdWise Major Project for billboard booking.

 This project is built with the following tech stack: